Gabor Boritt: Early life

-Boritt was born to a Jewish family in Budapest, Hungary at the start of World War II.
+Boritt was born as Róth-Szappanos Gábor on January 26, 1940 to a Jewish family in Budapest, Hungary at the start of World War II.
 The Nazis forced his family to live in a single room in a hospital on the ghetto's edge, where he played on bloodstained floors.
 As his father helped lead resistance against the Nazis, his grandfather's family was deported from the countryside and murdered in Auschwitz.
 By the end of the war, Budapest was in ruins and Hungary in Stalin's grip.
 In the years that followed, Boritt's mother died, his father and brother were imprisoned, and he was sent to an orphanage.
 In 1956 sixteen-year-old Boritt joined the 1956 Hungarian Revolution.
-He remembers the initial euphoria: "We thought it was a whole new world.
+He remembered the initial euphoria: "We thought it was a whole new world.
 Anything was possible."
 Days later, 3,000 Soviet tanks crushed those possibilities, and Boritt and his sister Judith headed for the Austrian border.
 In darkness, they hiked through wooded hills before coming to a no man's land guarded by men in watchtowers with machine guns.
 Freedom lay on the other side.
 Together, they started running.

 Escape to America

 After months at an Austrian refugee camp, Boritt came to the U.S. with just one dollar in his pocket, arriving in the "dirtiest city" he had ever seen: New York City.
-Told that the real America is "out west," Boritt headed to South Dakota.
+Advised to "go west", Boritt headed to South Dakota.
+He changed his surname to Boritt upon arriving in America, and kept a part of his original surname, Szappanos, as his middle name.
 Wanting to learn English, he picked up a free booklet of Abraham Lincoln's writings.
 Captivated by Lincoln's mastery of the language and his rise from poverty to the presidency, Boritt began studying American history and earned his Bachelor of Arts degree from Yankton College in 1962 and a master's degree from the University of South Dakota in 1963, followed by a Ph.D. from Boston University in 1968.

 As an immigrant, he felt obliged to go to Vietnam, where he taught soldiers about the American Civil War.
 In 1978 after deciding to pursue the study of Lincoln from the economic angle, he published his first book Lincoln and the Economics of the American Dream, which placed what Boritt called "the right to rise" at the center of Lincoln's outlook.
 One of a handful of books on Lincoln published in the 1970s, a 1995 survey of leading experts by Civil War Times lists it as one of the 10 most important books ever written about Lincoln.